 Research in the lab has been featured in several documentaries, seminar series, and public talks . . . watch us and read about us via several of these links!

 - PBS NOVA – Hunting the Hidden Dimension.
 Watch many in the lab in action here, most of our footage and interviews start at 41:00 minutes into the show.
-There is a clip of just the part of the feature with my lab and collaborators which you can watch here.
-Features us in tropical forests of Costa Rica and Brian and colleagues at the Santa Fe Institute.
+The film features us in tropical forests of Costa Rica and Brian and colleagues at the Santa Fe Institute.

 - Arizona plant researchers laying groundwork for species forecasts